 Over the past few years, ketamine has arisen as a promising treatment for a wide variety of physical and mental health issues, but the long-term side effects of ketamine treatments are unknown.
 (Ketamine and esketamine are chemically the same.)
 According to Yale Medicine, ketamine is currently not an FDA-approved treatment option for depression, but it has proven to be successful for many people with treatment-resistant depression — with studies reporting ketamine was 40 to 60% effective in participants.

 Essentially, esketamine has the potential to deliver the same benefits as ketamine, with fewer health risks, now for both treatment-resistant depression and acute suicidal feelings.
 In double-blind study whose results were published by Janssen in 2018, the esketamine spray increased the amount of time between study participants' relapse of depressive symptoms.
 A quarter of adults given the esketamine nasal spray had a relapse in depression over a 16-week period, compared to 57.6% people placed on a placebo spray.
 While the research was positive overall, the study discovered common side effects of the spray included dissociation, nausea, metallic taste, headaches, vertigo, and dizziness in some of the patients.

-According to the World Health Organization (WHO), 300 million people across the globe are believed to live with depression, and the mental illness is considered the leading cause of disability worldwide.
-Unfortunately, as Medical News Today reported, that 2018 study discovered that traditional antidepressants on the market — such as selective serotonin reuptake inhibitors (SSRIs) — are only effective for one-third of people with depression.
+According to the World Health Organization (WHO), over 250 million people across the globe are believed to live with depression, and the mental illness is considered the leading cause of disability worldwide.
 The esketamine spray has the potential to dramatically change the lives of millions of people with depression and folks who experience suicidal ideation.